-Char cloth is a crazy effective tinder that is both easy and cheap to make.
+Making char cloth is easy and cheap, plus it makes a crazy effective tinder.
 After just having lit a few fires with this tinder, you will be completely in love with it and not light a single fire without it!
 In this guide, you’ll learn how to make your own char cloth and how to use it.

 Let’s start by talking about what char cloth is.
 For those who have never seen such a black and dry fabric, it’s almost impossible to figure out what it’s really made of.
 Char cloth is actually just charred fabric, which is made by using a metal container and heat.
 The word is self-explaining in English, but the name can be confusing in other languages.